 The outlook for young people leaving local authority care in the UK is uncertain.
-Recent figures show that 34% of care leavers are NEET (not in employment, education or training) at age 19, compared to 18% of the general youth population.
-Only 6% of care leavers (compared to 40% of the general youth population) go on to higher education.
+Recent figures show that 41% of care leavers aged 19 to 21 are NEET (not in employment, education or training), compared to 12% of the general youth population.*

-The challenges faced by care leavers are considerably higher than those faced by the majority of students.
+The challenges faced by care leavers are considerably higher than those faced by the majority of students, even when they make it to university.
 Kingston University is committed to helping these young people succeed.
 We have a unique programme, KU Cares, to attract local authority care leavers to university and support them through the application process, during their time at university and through graduation into the world of work.
 We have built a tried-and-tested package of financial and pastoral support including an outreach programme, a bursary, a priority place in halls of residence, one-to-one contact and a calendar of social events and specialist support.

-In 2021 we are proud to be celebrating 15 years of KUCares!
+In 2021 we were proud to celebrate 15 years of KU Cares!
 Read more about the impact we've made in that time.

 Our focus, individual approach and financial package means that a significant proportion of all the care leavers who attend higher education are here at Kingston University.

 "I was in care for about a year when I was about 1 year old, and then I was adopted with my two biological sisters when I was 2 into a very big family.
 I stayed in that family for about 14 years but for reasons out of my control the adoption broke down and we all ended up back into care when I was 16.

 Because I was a bit older, I was out into semi-independence, and was left to support myself.
 In my adopted family I was always encouraged to go to university but now that I no longer had their support, I didn't think it was possible.
 Without KU Cares, I would have struggled to go to university.